 In the DB scheme, the employer and trustees of the scheme were responsible for making sure there was enough money to make your payments.
 But now, you or your adviser are responsible for managing the pot until it runs out.
 You need to pay charges if you choose to take advice on how to invest.
 You also need to pay charges to the pension scheme operator and investment managers.
 In your DB scheme, you paid no charges.

-If any of the following statements are true, you may be more likely to have received poor advice.
+If you agree with any of the following statements, you may be more likely to have received poor advice.

 Your adviser did not ask you for all of the following: